 - and of course, the opportunity cost of the time spent on the long and complex process of selling your home.

-We, for example, routinely spend hundreds of dollars to market each of our listings.
 These expenses come out from the agent’s uncertain future commission, and sellers with representation are often blissfully unaware of these costs.
 In fact, agents do all the work and pay marketing costs without getting paid for weeks or months (sometimes never, if there is no closing).

 But chances are, you just can’t beat the market (ask anyone in finance).
 Not by much anyway.
 Yes, sure, it’s possible to get a bit of a premium, with a carefully planned approach and masterful marketing.
 We do it for our clients all the time.
 But you still have to be smart about pricing your home.